5/1/2025

 Analyst, Morgan Stanley

 Great.
 Good morning, everyone.
 Thanks for taking the questions.
-Maybe, Dave, I just want to double click a little bit on the commentary about genres and sort of breadth of growth and kind of 10 through 50 in the top developers.
+Maybe, Dave, I just want to double click a little bit on the commentary about genres and sort of breadth of growth and kind of 10 through 50 and the top developers.
 I guess it seems like that's a really important driver now and you're having a lot of success.
-What are you doing and what can you do to keep that ball rolling to make sure you're seeing more genre expansion, more growth from the smaller developers?
+What are you doing and what can you do to keep that ball rolling to make sure you're seeing more genre expansion, more growth from those smaller developers?
 Obviously, it's something that happens naturally.
-But what steps should we be watching for you to take as the company to help keep that momentum going?
-And then I have one follow up.
+But what steps should we be watching for you to take at the company to help keep that momentum going?
+And then I have one follow-up.
 Thank you.

 speaker

 Hey, great question.
-I want to highlight besides RPG, sports, racing and battle, we do track all of the genres in the gaming space.
-And there's a bunch of genres in addition to this around avatar, sim, social, whatever, where Roblox is amazingly powerful and well on its way to having more than 10% of that genre running on our platform, either by ours, Bookings or DAU.
-We've taken genre as a way of breaking down the whole gaming space and looking at it over the next five to six years to build a little bit of a roadmap of what Roblox might look like when 10% of the gaming space is running on our platform.
-And we have identified these three genres, RPG, sports, racing and battle as key genres to highlight both the work we have to do, but also the opportunity.
+I want to highlight besides RPG, sports, racing, and battle, we do track all of the genres in the gaming space.
+And there's a bunch of genres in addition to this around avatar, sim, social, whatever. where Roblox is amazingly powerful and well on its way to having more than 10% of that genre running on our platform, either by hours, bookings, or DAU.
+We've taken genre as a way of breaking down the whole gaming space and looking at it over the next five to six years to build a little bit of a roadmap of what Roblox might look like when 10% of the gaming space is running on our platform And we have identified these three genres, RPG, sports, racing, and battle, as key genres to highlight both the work we have to do, but also the opportunity.
 A huge part of this is tech.
-We believe the core way the gaming space is running today is a little bit in the stone age.
-And we think more and more in the future, developers will create a single build that will both perform very well on very low end Android in difficult, I'd say networking environments, as well as have that exact same experience go high res on a great gaming PC, have that experience launch immediately rather than download and have that experience really have all the benefits of a platform like Roblox, dynamic economy, dynamic pricing, built in safety and civility, built in AI and all of that.
-So for RPG, sports, racing and battle, we're really looking at do we have the tech on the platform?
+We believe the core way the gaming space is running today is a little bit in the Stone Age.
+And we think more and more in the future, developers will create a single build that will both perform very well on very low end Android in difficult, I'd say networking environments, as well as have that exact same experience go high res on a great gaming PC, have that experience launch immediately rather than download And have that experience really have all the benefits of a platform like Roblox, dynamic economy, dynamic pricing, built-in safety and civility, built-in AI and all of that.
+So for RPG, sports racing and battle, we're really looking at, do we have the tech on the platform?
 And we shared it at RDC.
 Do we have the tech to build an amazing battle royale that runs great on a two gig RAM Android device?
 Do we have the tech to build a super competitive sports game with great avatars on a gaming PC?
 Do we have the tech to ultimately build and run a thousand player experience?
 We're also looking at economics.
-We've shared initially for higher priced experiences, paid access, we're going to give a higher rev share.
-Stay tuned on that.
-And then on search and discovery, we're more and more rolling out ways for people to gather more users both on and off platform.
+We've shared initially for higher priced experiences, paid access, we're gonna give a higher rev share, stay tuned on that.
+And then on search and discovery, We're more and more rolling out ways for people to gather more users, both on and off platform.
 Long term, we think in addition to the great tech, we want the economics to be hyper competitive.
 It's why we get excited when creators make more money on the platform and stay tuned on that.
-So economics, technology, search and discovery, all of them along with of course partnerships to make that possible.
+So economics, technology, search and discovery, all of them, along with, of course, partnerships to make that possible.

 speaker